Dino-Kupinic/dino-kupinic.dev/content/about.md

 I enjoy building full-stack applications and working with modern technologies.
 I'm always looking for new things to learn and improve on.
-When I'm not coding, I'm probably playing video games, listening to music, watching movies or reading books.
-And when I'm not doing that, I'm probably sleeping.
+I also enjoy playing video games, listening to music, watching movies/shows or reading books.

 Right now I'm working on a few projects, which you can find on my [GitHub](https://github.com/Dino-Kupinic).
-Machine Learning LLMs (Learning Language Models) are my current focus, but I'm also working on a few web applications.
+Machine Learning and LLMs (Learning Language Models) are my current focus, but I'm also working on a few web applications.
 I'm also writing blog posts about things I learn and find interesting.

 ## This Website